Alex2Pena/learning-journal/Learn-Git.md

 - in terminal type **git remote -v** to verify
 - in terminal type **git status** to verify if you have the current version

-## Open repo in VS code with terminal
+## Using repo localy in VS code with terminal
 - type **code .** to launch VS code with current repo
 - make changes in vs code if needed
 - type **git add** or **git commit-a** to update file with changes